dan-da/strictmode-php/README.md

 # strictmode-php

-A tiny php lib to make php code more strict.
+A tiny php include to make php code more strict and catch problems sooner.

 This library catches all PHP notices, warnings, and errors and turns them into PHP exceptions.